-Alabama does not have its own overtime laws; the state abides by the federal Fair Labor Standards Act (FLSA) when it comes to regulating overtime laws.
+Alabama’s labor law does not have its own overtime regulations so it mainly follows the federal Fair Labor Standards Act (FLSA).
 These laws establish the criteria for determining overtime eligibility, the rate of overtime pay, and the obligations of employers to provide fair compensation to their employees.

 Alabama Overtime Rates